saul-stack/sirens-puppet/README.md

 # Game Overview

-Welcome to Siren's Puppet!
+Welcome to Siren's Wrath!
 In this game, the crew of a pirate ship finds themselves navigating a storm in treacherous waters, working together to safely reach shore.

 However, there's a twist - among the crew members lurks a traitor, seduced by a siren's call to bring the ship crashing to the ocean floor, damning the crew to a watery grave.